 - (b) The LL.M.
 Thesis Requirement may be satisfied in any of the following ways: - (1) By writing a paper or other document in connection with a seminar (or other upper-level course in which each student is required to write a paper) taught by a full-time faculty member (or, with permission of the Director of the LL.M.
 Program, by an adjunct faculty member). - (2) With permission of the Director of the LL.M.
 Program, by writing a directed research paper under the supervision of a full-time faculty member. - (c) A paper used to satisfy the rigorous writing requirement for the JD degree, §§ 2-501 and 2-502, shall not be used in whole or in part to satisfy the requirements of this section, nor shall any paper used to satisfy the requirements of this section be used in whole or in part to satisfy the rigorous writing requirements for the JD degree. - (d) The requirements for a paper satisfying the LL.M.
-Thesis Requirements are as follows: - (1) If written in connection with a course, it shall be on some aspect of the subject matter of the course and some aspect of an ADR-related topic.

-- (2) It shall be a substantial paper resulting from extensive research.
+Thesis Requirements are as follows: - (1) If written in connection with a course, it shall be on some aspect of the subject matter of the course and some aspect of an ADR-related topic. - (2) It shall be a substantial paper resulting from extensive research.
 It shall be at least 8,000 words in length, exclusive of footnotes or endnotes.
 Each student shall be required to submit a word count, excluding footnotes or endnotes, with the final draft. - (3) It shall be a product of high caliber that demonstrates the student's ability to define a research problem and to do legal analysis.
-It shall be properly footnoted or end-noted in a form approved by the supervising professor. - (4) Before the student is given approval to write the paper, he or she shall submit a 100-200 word executive summary of the proposed paper, explaining the nature of the subject and how he or she plans to cover it. - (5) Prior to the student's submission of a draft, the supervising professor shall examine and approve an outline of the proposed paper. - (6) Prior to the student's submission of the final paper, the supervising professor shall critically evaluate at least one draft of the student's work. - (7) If written in connection with a seminar or other course in which each student is required to write a paper, the final paper must qualify for a grade no lower than C+ or the equivalent thereof.
-If written as a directed research paper, the final paper shall be of such quality that, if it were written and graded to meet a requirement of a seminar, it would receive a grade no lower than C+ or the equivalent thereof. - (8) Prior to approval of the final paper, the student shall confer with the supervising professor at least twice, and more times if required by the professor. - (e) If the supervising professor approves the final paper, he or she shall complete and deliver to the Director of the LL.M.
+It shall be properly footnoted or endnoted in a form approved by the supervising professor. - (4) Before the student is given approval to write the paper, he or she shall submit a 100-200 word executive summary of the proposed paper, explaining the nature of the subject and how he or she plans to cover it.

+- (5) Prior to the student's submission of a draft, the supervising professor shall examine and approve an outline of the proposed paper. - (6) Prior to the student's submission of the final paper, the supervising professor shall critically evaluate at least one draft of the student's work. - (7) If written in connection with a seminar or other course in which each student is required to write a paper, the final paper must qualify for a grade no lower than C+ or the equivalent thereof.
+If written as a directed research paper, the final paper shall be of such quality that, if it were written and graded to meet a requirement of a seminar, it would receive a grade no lower than C+ or the equivalent thereof. - (8) Prior to approval of the final paper, the student shall confer with the supervising professor at least twice, and more times if required by the professor.

+(e) If the supervising professor approves the final paper, he or she shall complete and deliver to the Director of the LL.M.
 Program the following certification:

-I certify that (name of student) has written a paper that satisfies the LL.M.
-Thesis Requirement.
-The student wrote the paper

-\\\\\ in connection with the course, \\\\\\; the paper qualified for a grade no lower than C+ (or the equivalent thereof).

-\\\\\ as directed research; the paper would receive a grade no lower than C+ (or the equivalent thereof) if it were written and graded to meet a requirement of a seminar.

-Signature of Supervising Professor
+I certify that (name of student) has written a paper that satisfies the LL.M. hesis Requirement.
+The stude nt wrote the paper ection with the course, grade no lower than C+ (or the ; the paper equivalent thereof). • • receive a grade no lower than C+ (or graded to meet a requirement of a Signature of Supervising Pro fessor Date

-Date